Ma'arrat Nu'man market bombing

-The Maarrat al-Numan market bombing or Maarrat al-Numan market massacre was a war crime through an aerial bombardment of a marketplace and the surrounding houses in the Syrian opposition-held town of Ma'arrat al-Numan in the Idlib Governorate of Syria.
+The Maarrat al-Numan market bombing was the aerial bombardment of a marketplace and surrounding houses in the Syrian opposition-held town of Ma'arrat al-Numan in the Idlib Governorate of Syria.
 It was perpetrated on 22 July 2019, from 8:00 to 8:30 a.m. local time, during the Syrian Civil War.
-The bombing killed 43 civilians, including three girls, and injured another 109 people.
+The bombing killed 43 civilians and injured another 109 people.
 At least two four-storey residential buildings and 25 shops were destroyed.
 A nearby school, located some 700 meters from the market, was damaged.

-Later analysis confirmed that the bombing was perpetrated by a fighter aircraft of the Russian Federation.
+Later analysis confirmed that the bombing was perpetrated by a Russian Air Force fighter jet.
 The attack caused even more fatalities when a "double tap" strategy was used, in which a second wave of bombing hit the same target when rescue workers were on the site minutes later, killing them.

 It was part of a wider Syrian military campaign against Idlib in 2019.

 The United Nations Human Rights Council recorded the crime in its report published on 2 March 2020.
 It stated the following:

 In parts of southern Idlib, including Ma'arrat al-Nu'man, pro-government forces persistently shelled civilian infrastructure in the de-escalation zone, leaving civilians with no choice but to flee.
 As such, there are reasonable grounds to believe that pro-government forces intended to terrorize civilians, in an effort to depopulate the zone and accelerate its capture.